 Heidi's route through academia in the UK has led her to Children’s and Young People’s Nursing, a research field that she feels extremely passionate about.

 "Blending evidence based practice with innovative ideas to engage and keep pace with the changing nursing landscape should be at the heart of nurse education.”
 The core of her work "focuses on how technology (in particular Virtual Reality) can engage and improve student nurses’ understanding of complex concepts".

 Having joined BU as Lecturer of Children’s and Young People’s Nursing, Heidi brings a range of experience to the role.
 Having trained as a CYP Nurse at the University of Surrey, she worked as a Research Assistant at the University of Southampton School of Nursing.
-Next, obtaining a Post Graduate Certificate of Education and a Master’s Degree in Education, and is currently undertaking Doctoral studies at BU.
+Next, obtaining a Post Graduate Certificate of Education and a Master’s Degree in Education, and has just completed Doctoral studies at BU.

 In her spare time, Heidi enjoys walking and Yoga.